Convert RTF to JSON

 Frequently Asked Questions (FAQ)

-Q: How do I use JSON in JavaScript?
+Q: How do I parse JSON in different programming languages?

-A: For most web development: YES!
-JSON is lighter (smaller files), faster to parse, easier to read, and has native JavaScript support.
-XML is better for complex documents with validation requirements.
+A: For most web development scenarios, yes.
+JSON is lighter (smaller file sizes), faster to parse, easier to read, and has native JavaScript support.
+XML is better when you need document-oriented markup, mixed content, namespaces, or strict schema validation (XSD).
+The majority of modern web APIs have adopted JSON as their primary data format.

 Q: Is JSON human-readable?

-A: Yes!
-JSON is designed to be both human-readable and machine-parseable.
-With proper indentation (pretty-printing), JSON is very easy to read and debug.
-Many editors have JSON syntax highlighting.
+A: Yes, JSON is designed to be both human-readable and machine-parseable.
+With proper indentation (pretty-printing), JSON is very easy to read and understand.
+Many editors, browser extensions, and command-line tools like jq can format and syntax-highlight JSON.
+Minified JSON (without whitespace) is less readable but more compact for network transfer.